project-sunbird/project-sunbird.github.io/pages/developer-docs/configuring_sunbird/sso_otpsms.md

 ---
 type: landing
 directory: developer-docs/configuring_sunbird
-title: Configuration for OTP based SMS
+title: Configure OTP based SMS
-page_title: Configuration for OTP based SMS
+page_title: Configure OTP based SMS
 description: How to set up the OTP for SMS
 published: true
 allowSearch: true
 keywords: SSO, single sign on, single signon, singlesignon, sign in, SMS, sms, otp, OTP, Keycloak
 ---

-### Please follow below steps to do SMS text configuration in keycloak.
+## Overview
+An OTP sent via SMS to the user's registered mobile number is one of the most secure and efficient ways to authenticate users for specific transactions.
+For example, if a user wants to reset the password.
+You need to configure the text of the message to be sent via SMS along with the generated OTP in Keycloak.
+This page provides you with instructions to do so.

 <table>